EricDarve/me343-cme216-winter-2021/syllabus.md

 title: Syllabus
 ---

 This is a 3-unit class.
-This course is offered online only with mixed synchronous/asynchronous engagement.
+This course is offered only online with mixed synchronous/asynchronous engagement.

-Topics to be covered include:
+Topics to be be covered include:

 - Linear and kernel support vector machines
 - Deep learning, deep neural networks